 Keep such calls in the hands of named representatives with which your clients have dealt as part of your standard post-sales follow-up.
 Regardless of how far into the digital realm we delve, the personal touch still matters!

 Aside from measuring successes, however, physical campaigns can lead targeted consumers toward your digital assets.
 Many brands have had notable successes with guerilla campaigns that feature QR codes and “mystery” domains that entice people toward content.
+You can generate QR codes by choosing the best dynamic QR code generator available in the market.

 These sorts of campaigns, if executed well, can generate significant social buzz as respondents share their reactions and intrigue.
 Further, they’re relatively cost-effective when compared to traditional advertising, such as TV or radio advertising.